- What Are Good Money Saving Tips?

 Many stores have price matching policies now, where they will match or beat prices on identical items from other retailers and online sellers.
-You can get great deals this way if you know when and where to shop!
-Some of these chains only let you mix-and-match among their own store brands (for example, Target’s policy states that it only matches its own Target brand), but others will match against anything, even Amazon!
-Many people don’t know about this, so be sure to tell your friends and family who watch for sales at home and in stores while you’re picking up a good deal online… especially during the holiday season!
+Some of these chains only let you mix-and-match among their store brands (for example, Target’s policy states that it only matches its Target brand), but others will match against anything, even Amazon!
+Many people don’t know about this, so be sure to tell your friends and family who watch for sales at home and in stores while you’re picking up a good deal online, especially during the holiday season.
+You can get great deals this way if you know when and where to shop!!

 Another way to get coupons is by signing up for a store’s mailing list or loyalty program, but these tend not to have many coupons because they want you to come into-store or make a purchase online.
 However, few coupon websites send new printable coupons every day and follow up with exclusive deals sent only to members of their sites.
 The best part about this is where do you go once you’re signed up?
 To your favorite stores’ websites, so it doesn’t add any more steps to your online shopping experience than necessary!

 Each store’s loyalty programs are different, but many offer free rewards for purchases that add up over time and can be redeemed on future purchases.
-Usually, this only covers specific items or brands (like Walmart’s “Rollbacks”), but some stores like CVS have special deals from time to time where you can get discounts not just on certain products but also when buying other things.
+Usually, this only covers specific items or brands (like Walmart’s “Rollbacks”), but some stores like CVS have special deals from time to time where you can get discounts on specific products and buy other things.
 It also makes a great excuse to go shopping if you’re looking for a little something extra!

 Some credit cards will refund the difference in price if an item you buy with them goes down in price within 90 days of your purchase date.
 This isn’t always advertised, so it helps to read up on each card before applying and checking out all the benefits.
 All major credit card companies have some version of this “price protection” benefit, so be sure to check it out when you’re shopping for your next card!

-Some stores will refund some or all of your money back as long as you keep your receipt and return within a certain time frame after purchase.
-This usually only covers electronics like TVs, computers, cameras, video games, etc., which can be expensive purchases, so it’s important to make sure they work properly before taking them home.
+Some stores will refund some or all of your money back as long as you keep your receipt and return within a specific time frame after purchase.
+This usually only covers electronics like TVs, computers, cameras, video games, etc., which can be expensive purchases, so it’s essential to make sure they work correctly before taking them home.
 Check with each store for details about their policy, as well as the time limit and whether or not you need a receipt.

 If a store offers an extended warranty, it’s usually a safe bet to buy it when making large purchases like electronics that can have problems after their standard manufacturer’s warranty expires (most TVs come with 1-year warranties included).
-Most of them cover any problems from normal use in your home for an additional time period, so if something goes wrong after that first year is up, you’ll still be covered as long as you keep paying the small fee.
+Most of them cover any issues from everyday use in your home for an additional period, so if something goes wrong after that first year is up, you’ll still be covered as long as you keep paying the small fee.